dinhhuy258/sfm.nvim/README.md

   - `path`: The path of the folder that was opened.
 - `FolderClosed`: Triggered when a folder is closed in the explorer.
 The payload of the event is a table with the following key:
   - `path`: The path of the folder that was closed.
+- `EntryCreated`: Dispatched when a new file/directory is created.
+The payload of the event is a table with the following keys:
+  - `path`: The entry path of the deleted entry
+- `EntryDeleted`: Dispatched when a new file/directory is created.
+The payload of the event is a table with the following keys:
+  - `path`: The entry path of the newly created entry
+- `EntryWillRename`: Dispatched when a file/directory will be renamed.
+The payload of the event is a table with the following keys:
+  - `from_path`: The old path
+  - `to_path`: The new path
+- `EntryRenamed`: Dispatched when a file/directory is renamed.
+The payload of the event is a table with the following keys:
+  - `from_path`: The old path
+  - `to_path`: The new path

 ## API